cosmos/sdk-tutorials/ida-customizations/ida-course/exercise-week2.md

 $ ./score.sh
 ```

-It returns you a score that reads like:
+It returns a score that reads like this:

 ```txt
 FS_SCORE:100%